CSE Heads Up Display

 |Click this icon to open the Sumo Logic platform UI in a new tab.|

 |Click this icon to open your CSE user profile.
 Your profile is where you can manage your password, browser timezone, security options, and email notifications.|

 The section labeled d shows the count of Records ingested, Signals fired, and Insights generated during the currently selected time range, along with the percentage change compared to the previous time period.
 For example, if the currently selected time range is 24 hours, the percentage change is compared to the counts for the 24 hours previous to that.

 The default time range is 24 hours.
 You can change the time range using the dropdown to the right of the currently selected time range; the options range from 4 hours to 7 days.
 When you change the time range, the counts and metrics in the left and middle columns of the HUD update accordingly.

 The Insight Metrics section, labeled e, displays the following metrics for the currently selected time range:

 - Dwell.
-The average dwell time, which is the average period of time between when the first and last Records in an Insight were observed, in seconds.
+The average dwell time, which is the average period of time between when the first event occurred (when the first Record in the Insight was generated) and when the Insight was generated, in seconds.